 The reasons WHY I’m procrastinating when it comes to updating the kitchen are as follows.

 1. Jenson’s favourite thing to do of late is to toddle around the kitchen pulling cutlery out of drawers and emptying the lower cupboards of their contents.
-I’ve had to pop one of those child safety locks on the drawer full of knives to keep them safe from chubby grabby toddler hands.
+I’ve had to pop one of those child safety locks on the drawer full of the Best Ceramic Knives to keep them safe from chubby grabby toddler hands.
 My plan is to paint the kitchen but I’m not sure how well painted cupboards and adhesive child locks will mix: when I eventually take the locks off, will a chunk of paint peel off too?

 2. I’d like to switch the bar handles on the kitchen cupboards for smaller, sleeker knob handles and cup pull handles.
 This means that the current holes for hardware are in the wrong place.
 I’m HOPING that a squeeze of woodfiller and a lick of paint will do the job at filling in the existing holes, then I can just drill some new ones.
 However will the ‘old’ holes still be slightly visible and will I be devo about this?